Zoning Reform Discussions

 Community Listening Sessions on Zoning Reform

-March 25th, 2025, from 6:00 PM to 8:30 PM - County Commission, Planning Board, and Planning staff present
+March 25th, 2025, from 6:00 PM to 8:30 PM - County Commission, Planning Board, and Planning staff listening

 Recording: AV Capture All

-March 13th, 2025, from 1:30 PM to 4:00 PM -County Commission, Planning and Zoning Commission, and Planning staff present
+March 13th, 2025, from 1:30 PM to 4:00 PM -County Commission, Planning and Zoning Commission, and Planning staff listening

 Recording: AV Capture All

-February 18th, 2025, from 1:00 PM to 4:00 PM - County Commission & Planning staff present
+February 18th, 2025, from 1:00 PM to 4:00 PM - County Commission & Planning staff listening

 Recording: AV Capture All